KitKatKernel/Homework-3/README.md

 ## Credits

 Thanks to my bootcamp instructors and peers for their continued guidance and support, and being a great bunch to learn with.
-Special thanks to W3schools' and MDN's online resources like that helped clarify JavaScript concepts, especially with and functionality.
+Special thanks to W3schools' and MDN's online resources that helped clarify JavaScript concepts, especially the ones for working with tables, rows and cells and their functionality.
+Even though I didn't end up using any of the code for the table portion of my project when I migrated to the starter code, learning is always good and I'm sure it'll be useful to have a leg up on in it in the future.

 ## License